adamfowleruk/mljs/planning.md

   - TEST sparqlbar page: make document links use mentioned_in link with correct IRI for search results rendering
   - DONE via page context - explorer page: accept incoming IRI link in url ?iri=, where not specified use existing default
   - DONE remove extraneous entity facts rendering logging code
+ - DEFERRED future improvements
+  - DEFERRED Make contexts in workplace admin config driven, not hard coded
+  - DEFERRED geocontext: add updateHome event
+   - DEFERRED Widgets: openlayers: support this event to move focus
+   - DEFERRED Widgets: openlayers: advanced - if multiple home points, ensure all are visible on the map
+  - Widgets: Consistent workplace page ordering in navigation and list on edit app page
+  - Widgets: Workplace page list - make name click button take you to page for viewing, not editing, it
  - Docs: API documentation
   - document all namespaces
   - document all type defs